Andy McNab: Military career

 He was posted to Kent for his basic training, and boxed for his regimental team.
 After basic training, he was posted to the Rifle Depot in Winchester.
 In 1977 he spent time in Gibraltar as part of his first operational posting, while with 2nd Battalion, Royal Green Jackets.

 From December 1977 to June 1978, he was posted to South Armagh, Northern Ireland, as part of the British Army's Operation Banner.
 In 1978 and 1979, he returned to Armagh as a newly promoted Lance Corporal, and claimed to have killed for the first time during a firefight with the Provisional Irish Republican Army.
 McNab wrote of the incident: "I remember vividly the first time I had to kill someone to stay alive.
 I was a 19-year-old soldier in Keady, South Armagh, and my patrol stumbled across six IRA soldiers, preparing for an ambush.
 When the shooting started, they were just 20 metres away from my patrol.
 I was scared, very scared."
 He was awarded the Military Medal for this incident.
 However, security sources later reported that the person McNab shot was only wounded and died as a result of injuries from a separate shootout later that day.

 In 1982, after six years' service with the Royal Green Jackets (RGJ), and having been promoted to the rank of sergeant, he applied for transfer into the Special Air Service Regiment, which was approved by the RGJ.
-After failing his first attempt at United Kingdom Special Forces Selection, he passed in 1984, and was attached to the SAS, with which he remained for the rest of his career in the British Army.
+After failing his first attempt at SAS selection, he passed in 1984, and was attached to the SAS, with which he remained for the rest of his career in the British Army.
 During his 10 years with "Air Troop", B Squadron, 22 SAS Regiment, he served with Al Slater, Frank Collins and Charles "Nish" Bruce.
 Writing in The Daily Telegraph in November 2008, McNab describes Bruce as "one of my heroes."